cthe12/cthe12/README.md

 - 🔭 I’m currently working on **node image processing server**

-- 🌱 I’m currently learning **API's, Microservices, Cloud Computing**
+- 🌱 I’m currently learning **API's, Microservices, cloud computing**

 - 👯 I’m looking to collaborate on **anything!
 Happy to help out in anyway I can and possibly learn something new.**